 Widely regarded as one of the most gifted actors of his generation, Elijah Wood continues to challenge himself with roles spanning the spectrum of style and genre.

 Elijah made an indelible mark in the trilogy of films based on J.R.R.
-Tolkein's The Lord of the Rings in the lead role of the hobbit, "Frodo Baggins."
-Directed by Peter Jackson, the films The Fellowship of the Ring, The Two Towers, and Return of the King were all critically lauded as well as box office record setters.
+Tolkien's The Lord of the Rings in the lead role of the hobbit, 'Frodo Baggins.'
+Directed by Peter Jackson, the films The Fellowship of the Ring, The Two Towers, and Return of the King were all critically lauded as well as being box office record setters.
 In addition, Return of the King won the Academy Award® for Best Picture as well as 11 Academy Awards in all, tying Titanic for the record.
-The series of films also starred Viggo Mortensen, Cate Blanchett, Ian McKellan and Sean Astin.

-Eljah is an active member and supporter of The Art of Elysium, a non-profit organization founded in 1997 that encourages working actors, artists and musicians to voluntarily dedicate their time and talent to children who are battling serious medical conditions.
-The Art of Elysium provides artistic workshops in acting, art, comedy, fashion, music, radio, songwriting and creative writing.
+Elijah is an active member and supporter of The Art of Elysium, a non-profit organization founded in 1997 that encourages working actors, artists and musicians to voluntarily dedicate their time and talent to children who are battling serious medical conditions.

 He currently resides in LA.